Skip to main content

 How to Write a Reliable & Inviting Bookkeeping Engagement Letter?

 A bookkeeper or accountant is best at providing accounting services.
 But you cannot provide a service if you don’t have any clients.
 A bookkeeping engagement letter is the first contact between an accountant and their client and needs to leave a good impression.
+If you’re still working through the earlier steps of how to start a bookkeeping business, this is the document you’ll need ready before your first client signs.
+But how to write the best reliable and inviting bookkeeping engagement letter?

-What is a Bookkeeper Engagement Letter?
+What is a Bookkeeping Engagement Letter?

 The letter includes your services, expectations for both, all of the work you’ll do for the client and much more, if needed, to keep you both on the same page.
+Without an engagement letter, there is no start to your partnership.

 Why Are Bookkeeping Letters of Engagement Necessary?